torteshui/ShuiCast/README.md

 * Lowpass filter specification (Advanced setting)
 * Metadata edit should not accept newlines
 * specification of extra string on metadata
-* maybe save main (gMain) config after addEncoder and live rec switching.
+* maybe save main (gMain) config after addEncoder and live rec switching
 * Deleting multiple encoders in the main window one at a time from the bottom up will crash it.
-As a workaround, the encoder window allows to select multiple encoders.
-It will still only delete one at a time, but selecting multiple encoders anyway keeps it from crashing.
+Workaround: allow to select multiple encoders, but still only delete one at a time